OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 14. Now click on the *Add* button, and you would be automatically redirected to the page which is shown in step 4.
 However, now you would see 4 access policies which would be similar to what is shown below:

 ![All Azure KeyVault access policies are configured](images/figure41.png) *Note*: There may be a difference in the names of the applications and the app registration.
-The main purpose is to ensure that there are a total of ***4*** access policies that are configured.
+The main purpose is to ensure that there are a total of ***3*** access policies that are configured.
+These three KeyVault policies are for the following:
+1. Configuration Web App
+2. Integration API Web App
+3. User access policy

 ### Setting up the Redirect URIs
 1. Once the ARM Template deployment is successful, there would be an output screen that will show the necessary URL for the Configuration Web App service.
 Copy that URL into an application such as Notepad